pennhanlee/tp/docs/DeveloperGuide.md

 Model to the user.
 The stored `States` and its corresponding `ViewType` pairing will be used to change the application state accordingly when a undo or redo operation, exposed as `Model#undo()` and `Model#redo()` respectively, is executed.

-The class diagram below illustrates the classes that facilitates the undo and redo feature.
+The class diagram below illustrates the classes that facilitates the undo and redo feature:

 ![UndoRedoClassDiagram](images/UndoRedoClassDiagram.png)